canro91/canro91.github.io/_posts/2020-10-01-ShowYourWorkTakeaways.md

 **Have a cabinet of curiosities**.
 Before museums, people had a place to put what they loved, usually rare and weird things.
 Think you're a collector.

 Before you can share your work, you can share your taste.
 You can share what you read, who you follow, what inspires you.
 Credit your sources.
 Don't share things you can't credit.

+Voilà!
+These are my takeaways from Show Your Work.
+This isn't a book about programming, but it has inspired me to continue writing, even when I think nobody is reading.

+If you want to read other takeaways, check [Clean Coder]({% post_url 2020-06-15-CleanCoder %}) and [Pragmatic Thinking and Learning]({% post_url 2020-05-07-PragmaticThinkingAndLearning %}).

 _#showyourwork_